Allegheny College Student Honored with Statewide John Laudadio Conservation Leadership Award

-Environmental Science is the study of interrelationships between human activities and the environment.
+Environmental Science is the study of the interrelationship between human activities and the environment.
 We examine effects of human actions on the environment, and the means by which policies, regulations, and decisions influence human actions.
-We also examine human behavioral, cultural, and sociological interactions that affect the environment.
+We also study human behavioral, cultural, and sociological interactions that affect the environment.